 Kidnapping a child under the age of 14 is a crime per California Penal Code 208b PC.

-A prosecutor must prove four elements in order to successfully convict a defendant under PC 208.
+A prosecutor must prove four elements in order to convict you under PC 208.
 These are:

-- the alleged kidnapper moved a minor under the age of 14,
+- you moved a minor under the age of 14,

 - a substantial distance,